pwjazz/mwanzia/README.markdown

-To handle an exception, use the catchException() method on a remote invocation and pass in an associative array of exception types and handler functions. catchException also accepts a default handler that will handle any exception.
+To handle an exception, use the catchException() method on a remote invocation and pass in an associative array of exception types and handler functions. catchException also accepts a default handler that will handle any exception that wasn't specifically handled.

 ##### Java